Recognising elliptic manifolds: Finding a simplicial core curve of a lens space

 We now use \refthm{DerivedSolidTorus} and \refthm{LensSpaceCurve} to prove our main technical result.

-\begin{theorem} Let $M$ be a lens space, which is neither a prism manifold nor a copy of $\RP^3$.
+\begin{restate}{Theorem}{Thm:LensSpaceCore} Let $M$ be a lens space, which is neither a prism manifold nor a copy of $\RP^3$.
 Let $\calT$ be any triangulation of $M$.
 Then the iterated barycentric subdivision $\calT^{(86)}$ contains a core curve of $M$ in its one-skeleton.
-Furthermore, $\calT^{(139)}$ contains in its one-skeleton the union of the two core curves. \end{theorem}
+Furthermore, $\calT^{(139)}$ contains in its one-skeleton the union of the two core curves. \end{restate}

 \begin{proof} Let $\calT$ be a triangulation of a lens space $M$, other than a prism manifold or $\RP^3$.
 Note that the lens spaces that contain an embedded Klein bottle are exactly the prism manifolds by \reflem{EmbeddedKleinBottle}.
 So, by \refthm{LensSpaceCurve}, there is a core curve $C$ of $M$ that is simplicial in $\calT^{(86)}$.
 A regular neighbourhood of $C$ is simplicial in $\calT^{(88)}$.
 Removing the interior of this regular neighbourhood gives a triangulated solid torus.
 By \refthm{DerivedSolidTorus}, this contains a core curve that is simplicial in its 51st barycentric subdivision.
 Hence, $M$ contains the union of its two core curves as a simplicial subset of $\calT^{(139)}$. \end{proof}